koheing/firex-store/docs/v1/v1-usage.md

 ## to and FirestoreDocumentWriterFacade

 - `to`: Method, return FirestoreAdder or FirestoreDocumentWriterFacade instance.

-Return FirestoreDocumentWriterFacade instance if parameter is firebase.firestore.DocumentReference,

-Return FirestoreAdder instance if parameter is firebase.firestore.CollectionReference.

   - parameter:
     - ref: firebase.firestore.DocumentReference | firebase.firestore.CollectionReference
   - return: FirestoreAdder or FirestoreDocumentWriterFacade